TickTeam/guide-tt/ios_app/8_how_to_add_comment_to_a_task.md

 2.Tap the option menu in the upper right hand corner of the page to select “Comment”.

-If it is a shared task, all recipients can view and leave comment to the task.
+If it is a shared task, all recipients can view and leave comment to this task.

 You can watch the video below from 00:34 to 00:55.